mcrdjr/Selenium/README.md

 I really need help with uploading this mess to Heroku so I don't have to manually run the job -

+Note: 2022-04-26
+Uploaded certs.js
+This file when run will read and update Certifications in Salesforce Object node certs.js xxxxx - where xxxxx is the vanityname